equinor/modelshare/README.md

 instance.
 After creating the _application_, also make sure to set `"groupMembershipClaims": "All",` in the application's manifest.

 In addition the **Azure** profile must be enabled for the application.
-It can be done by modifying `application.properties`:
+This is the default as specified in `application.properties`:

 	# In order to enable OAuth2 authentication via Azure AD, one must enable the
 	# "Azure" profile.